blics18/SendGrid/README.md

 ## Graphite Visualization

-  1. Make sure that Docker is downloaded and running.
+  1. Make sure that Docker is downloaded and running
-  2. In the terminal, type ```docker run -it -d -e MYSQL_ALLOW_EMPTY_PASSWORD=1 -p 3306:3306 percona```.
+  2. In the terminal, type ```docker run -it -d -e MYSQL_ALLOW_EMPTY_PASSWORD=1 -p 3306:3306 percona```
   3. Set up Graphite in docker:
          ```docker run -d\
          --name graphite\
          --restart=always\
          -p 80:80\
          -p 2003-2004:2003-2004\
          -p 2023-2024:2023-2024\
-         -p 8125:8125/udp\
+         -p 8125:8125/udp\```
-         ```
-  7. Run server.go, and test using curl commands.
+  7. Run server.go, and test using curl commands
-  8. Go to localhost in browser to check and configure your metrics.
+  8. Go to localhost in browser to check and configure your metrics

 ## Setting up MySQL